 Since you probably cannot take your whole class on a field trip through Germany, why not invite Germany to the classroom?
 Find a native German speaker and introduce them to your students, then have them do a Q&A session.

 If you need help finding a native German speaker, contact the German, Austrian or Swiss embassy if there is one not too far away.
 You can also check and see if there is a local Goethe Institut or even a German expat living and working nearby.

 It is best to offer a framework to get this going.
 Set two or three topics you know your German speaker can talk about, like:

 - Their job

 - Differences between Germany and your country

-Then have your students take turns to ask the speaker a question in German.
+Then have your students take turns asking the speaker a question in German.

 To get the most out of this activity, discuss the results afterwards or ask your students to write up a summary of their insights.

-Present them with a series of blueprints to different arts and craft projects and make them choose one object to build.
-After its completion, let you students explain what it is, how they went about it and what significance it holds in German culture.
+Present them with a series of blueprints for different arts and crafts projects and make them choose one object to build.
+After its completion, let your students explain what it is, how they went about it and what significance it holds in German culture.
 It could be an eagle, Lederhosen or a windmill.

 Depending on the size of your classroom and your scenario, you can either have everyone participate at once or have a small group act out the scenario while the others serve as the audience.